cloud-ark/kubeplus/README.rst

 KubePlus Architecture
 ======================

-KubePlus streamlines the process of discovering static and runtime information about Custom Resources introduced by various Operators in a cluster.
-Static information consists of: a) how-to-use guides for Custom Resources supported by an Operator, b) any code level assumptions made by an Operator, c) OpenAPI Spec definitions for a Custom Resource.
-Runtime information consists of: a) identification of Kubernetes's native resources that are created as part of instantiating a Custom Resource instance,
-b) history of declarative actions performed on Custom Resource instances.
+KubePlus standardizes the process of integration and discovery of static and runtime information about Custom Resources managed by Operators.
+Static information consists of: a) how-to-use guides for Custom Resources, b) any code level assumptions made by an Operator, c) OpenAPI Spec definitions for a Custom Resource.
+Runtime information consists of: a) identification of Kubernetes's native resources that are created as part of instantiating a Custom Resource instance, b) history of declarative actions performed on Custom Resource instances.

-KubePlus does not introduce any new input format, such as a new Spec, for Custom Resource discovery.
-Discovery is enabled via annotations, ConfigMaps, and custom endpoints.
+KubePlus uses annotations, ConfigMaps, and custom endpoints to enable the discovery process.

 -----------------------------
 Platform-as-Code Annotations